 Students must be in their classrooms when the 7:45 am bell rings or they will be marked tardy.
 If they arrive after that 7:45 am bell they will be marked tardy.
+Tardy students should report to the school office on St. Teresa Drive.

-- Consideration is given for days of documented excessive traffic, accidents, etc. - Tardies are recorded and maintained as part of the permanent school record that, like absences and grades, transfers with the student. - Since tardiness interferes with students' progress in school and disrupts classroom teaching, parents should see that their children cultivate and value the habit of punctuality and arrive at school on time.

-- After 10 tardies, the parent must meet with the administration to discuss a plan for improved punctuality.
+- Consideration is given for days of documented excessive traffic, accidents, etc. - Tardies are recorded and maintained as part of the permanent school record that, like absences and grades, transfers with the student. - Since tardiness interferes with students' progress in school and disrupts classroom teaching, parents should see that their children cultivate and value the habit of punctuality and arrive at school on time. - After 10 tardies, the parent must meet with the administration to discuss a plan for improved punctuality.
 Please leave your home early enough to compensate for on-the-way "situations" as well as those at BSCS (delay in students' exiting). - Due to compulsory attendance requirements, excessive tardies may result in a student needing to be retained and to repeat the school year.